 The WCIRB does not determine who is required to purchase a workers' compensation insurance policy nor does the WCIRB determine whether or not a person is an employee or an independent contractor.

-A workers' compensation insurance policy covers the costs of medical treatment including physician visits, prescription medications, surgeries, etc. In addition, workers' compensation insurance provides lost time or indemnity benefits.
-The amount of indemnity benefits is based upon a worker's weekly wage and the benefit amounts are determined by California laws.
+A workers' compensation insurance policy covers the costs of medical treatment such as physician visits, prescription medications or surgeries.
+In addition, workers' compensation insurance provides lost time or indemnity benefits.
+Indemnity benefits are calculated on the basis of an injured worker's weekly wage and determined pursuant to applicable California laws.